robotframework/robotframework/doc/releasenotes/rf-6.1b1.rst

 (`#1283`_).
 It makes it possible to create custom parsers that can handle their own data formats or even override Robot Framework's own parser.

-Parsers are taken into use from the command like using the new `--parser` option the same way as, for example, listeners.
+Parsers are taken into use from the command line using the new `--parser` option the same way as, for example, listeners.
 This includes specifying parsers as names or paths, giving arguments to parser classes, and so on::